OpenDAoC/OpenDAoC-Core/SRD/09_Performance_Systems/Temporary_Property_System.md

 ## Overview

+**Game Rule Summary**: This system tracks all the temporary information about your character that the game needs to remember but doesn't permanently save.
+It handles things like spell effect timers, item cooldowns, event bonuses, and other short-term conditions that affect your gameplay experience.

 The Temporary Property System provides a flexible key-value storage mechanism for tracking temporary state across all game objects.
 This system enables complex behaviors by storing transient data without requiring database persistence or permanent object modifications.

 ## Core Architecture